 Spectacular view in Gorkhi-Terelj Nation Park

-The image of Ulaanbaatar is not really matching up what most people think about Mongolia- the nomadic lifestyle.
+The image of Ulaanbaatar, the capital city of Mongolia, is not really matching up what most people think about Mongolia- the nomadic lifestyle.
 It is a big city, with tall buildings, cars, clubs, hotels and fancy departments stores.
 However, the story is totally different in the country side- with open fields, mountains, animals and many others!
-It will be a waste if you visit Mongolia without out visiting the wild for sure.
+It will be a waste if you visit Mongolia without out visiting the wild.

 Terelj National Park is located 80km away from the city.
 Visitors can come by car or bus from city center, which leaves from the south side of Peace Avenue.
-Or, most travel agencies or hostels in Ulaanbaatar offer the tour to Terelji Park.
-It won’t be that difficult to reach there.
+Or, most travel agencies or hostels in Ulaanbaatar offer day-tour to Terelji Park.
+It is not that difficult to reach there.

 This park is one of the biggest protected wildlife area in Mongolia.
 There are plenty of green hills, rocks with special formation and endless blue sky.
-It was more than amazing to be in this gorgeous nature!!
+For me, it was more than amazing to be in this gorgeous nature!!
 There are many things to see and do in the park.
-Most people come and experience horse riding in the wild.
-Another good idea is to rent and stay in a comfortable ger.
+Most people come here to experience horse riding in the wild.
+Another good option is to rent and stay in a comfortable ger.

 Ger camp is a really special culture in Mongolia.
 It is designed for easy construction and dismantling, which is perfect for nomads to move around the grassland.
 For people who want to experience the this kinda lifestyle, a night in the ger might be something worth to experience at first-hand